westgarthb/style-transfer-video-processor/README.md

 OUTPUT_VIDEO_NAME   | Filename of output video to be created GHOST_FRAME_TRANSPARENCY | Proportional feedback constant for frame generation.
 Should be a value between 0 and 1.
 Affects the amount change that can occur between frames and the smoothness of the transitions.
 CLEAR_INPUT_FRAME_CACHE  | If True the program clears the captured input frames each run.
 If False, you can run multiple style sequences without having to recapture video frames
+PRESERVE_COLORS      | If True the output video will preserve the colors of the input video.
+If  False the program will perform standard style transfer

 **The user must find and place their own style reference images in the `style_ref` directory.
  Style reference images can be